coderjoe/coderjoe.github.com/_posts/2007-05-15-moar-bloom.markdown

 ---
 layout: post
 title: Moar Bloom!
 wordpress_id: 66
 wordpress_url: /archive/2007/05/15/moar-bloom/
 comments: true
 categories:
-- coding
+- programming
 tags:
-- projects
-- school
-- computer-graphics-2
+- college
 ---

 Given that we're team more bloom, we figured it might be a good idea to show off our raytracer's bloom functionality.

 Here's an image with no bloom: